7 things that will help you through a long-distance relationship

 4) Do things together

 There are lots of apps designed for couples to do things together over the internet.
-I like showgoers.tv – an app that lets you synchronise your Netflix viewing with one or more people anywhere in the world.
+Netflix is a great place to start!

 But even without special apps, the opportunities for ‘date nights’ are endless.
 You could get on Skype and eat dinner with your loved one from halfway across the world!